gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 6- Feedback bitstream, control routine and final remarks
 --------------
-Load the bitstream opt_control.bit to the RP as specified in the previous sections.
+Load the bitstream feedback.bit to the RP as specified in the previous sections.
 Likewise, transfer from your PC the C file cpu_opt_control.c, compile it in the RP and run the output file.
 The feedback input x(t) should be connected to IN1, and the feedback output f(t) comes in OUT1.
 The (optional) machine learning feedback optimizer uses IN2 as the reference signal and tries to minimize its energy (internally, the FPGA squares IN2 and applies a first order digital lowpass filter: this is the quantity the ML routine minimizes).

 The C control routine should be pretty intuitive to navigate.
 The basic interface allows you to type